-- e.
-Be overall responsible for the information and communication technological operations of the organization, for outsourced ICT projects, and be responsible for managing the implementation life-cycle of such projects. - 4.
-Implement and maintain a proper information systems governance framework for all Digital Government solutions by: - a.
+- 4. Implement and maintain a proper information systems governance framework for all Digital Government solutions by: - a.
 Drafting and implementing, under the leadership of each CDIO, an annual and a short-term ICT plan which enunciates how ICT is to be used in realizing the vision and mission of the organization while considering the development costs of such applications. - b.
-Allocating adequate funds, in conjunction with ICTA31 (to avoid duplication), in its annual budget for ICT procurements and sufficient funds for the maintenance of existing equipment, systems, and networks - c.
+Allocating adequate funds, in conjunction with ICTA (to avoid duplication), in its annual budget for ICT procurements and sufficient funds for the maintenance of existing equipment, systems, and networks - c.
 Formulating and establishing a Project Steering Committee (PSC) whenever a Digital Government project is implemented, by each head of the department to ensure stakeholders' commitment, participation, assistance, and collaboration - d.
 Adopting, implementing, and maintaining a proper information systems governance framework to ensure successful implementation of Digital Government solutions. - e.
 Taking necessary steps to ensure continuity of projects when employees involved in ICT projects are transferred/retired either within or between organizations - f.
 Assigning a "shadow" officer an officer who would be aware of all aspects of the ICT system for each officer involved in a Digital Government project for all officers whose skills are critical to the successful implementation of a project, to be used in case the latter is transferred, leaves, or is promoted - g.
 Ensuring that there is a period of handing over of duties when an officer-involved in an ICT project is transferred - h.
 Developing and implementing a plan to ensure continuity of ICT projects and to ensure the availability of information at the required level and the required time - 5.
 Adhere to correct procurement policies, guidelines, and practices as stipulated by Treasury and further by: - a.
 Implementing software and hardware development for government by the external vendor(s) only after entering into contractual agreements - b.
-Consulting ICTA32 before embarking on any major ICT project (total estimated cost over Rs.10 million), to:
+Consulting ICTA before embarking on any major ICT project (total estimated cost over Rs.10 million), to; - i. ensure that they conform with general standards applicable to all government organizations, especially concerning interoperability and localization requirements, and - ii. ensure that such projects can be fully integrated into the government wide ICT system.